-5. determine the due order of the nodes in field ifront by taking the adjacency relations into account (done in routine adjacentboundes.f) and adding to each non-closed front a node on either side (start and end of the front) just outside the structure, Figure 190.
+5. determine the due order of the nodes in field ifront by taking the adjacency relations into account (done in routine adjacentboundes.f) and adding to each non-closed front a node on either side (start and end of the front) just outside the structure, Figure 192.
 Due to this, the value of nfront will have changed if not all cracks are subsurface cracks.
 The nodes are stored in clockwise direction when looking in the positive shell normal direction.
 The start and end location of each front is stored in fields istartfront(1..nnfront) and iendfront(1..nnfront), where nnfront is the number of fronts.
-A zero in the corresponding field isubsurffront(1..nnfront) indicates that the front belongs to a surface crack, a one that it belongs to a subsurface crack, Figure 191.
-The field "field" in Figure 190 is representative for a large number of fields: xt(3,), xn(3,nstep,), xa(3,nstep,), xnplane(3,nstep,), xaplane(3,nstep,), posfront(), acrack(nstep,), xk1(nstep,), xk2(nstep,), xk3(nstep,), xkeq(nstep,), phi(nstep,), psi(nstep,), xkeqmin(), xkeqmax(), dadn(), wk1(), wk2(), wk3(), dkeq(), dom-step(), domphi(), ifrontprop(), which will be discussed further in this section.
+A zero in the corresponding field isubsurffront(1..nnfront) indicates that the front belongs to a surface crack, a one that it belongs to a subsurface crack, Figure 193.
+The field "field" in Figure 192 is representative for a large number of fields: xt(3,), xn(3,nstep,), xa(3,nstep,), xn-plane(3,nstep,), xaplane(3,nstep,), posfront(), acrack(nstep,), xk1(nstep,), xk2(nstep,), xk3(nstep,), xkeq(nstep,), phi(nstep,), psi(nstep,), xk-qmin(), xkeqmax(), dadn(), wk1(), wk2(), wk3(), dkeq(), dom-step(), domphi(), ifrontprop(), which will be discussed further in this section.

-Figure 190: Fields for the front nodes (after analyzing the adjacency relations)
+Figure 192: Fields for the front nodes (after analyzing the adjacency relations)

 The fronts are stored crack by crack.
-The start and end of each crack in field ifront is stored in fields istartcrackfro(1..ncrack) and iendcrack-fro(1..ncrack) (Figure 192), where ncrack is the number of cracks.
-Figure 190 applies to a case in which the first crack consists of two fronts.
+The start and end of each crack in field ifront is stored in fields istartcrackfro(1..ncrack) and iendcrack-fro(1..ncrack) (Figure 194), where ncrack is the number of cracks.
+Figure 192 applies to a case in which the first crack consists of two fronts.

 At the same time, also the node order in field ibounnod is changed according to adjacency, crack by crack.
 Remember that this field contains all boundary nodes, no matter whether they belong to a front or not.
 Therefore, each crack in field ibounnod is a closed contour.
-After changing the node order in ibounnod all related fields in Figure 188 are also modified appropriately as well as the entries in field ifrontrel (Figure 190), so that full consistency is guaranteed.
+After changing the node order in ibounnod all related fields in Figure 190 are also modified appropriately as well as the entries in field ifrontrel (Figure 192), so that full consistency is guaranteed.
 The starting and ending position of each crack in field ibounnod is stored in istartcrackbou(1..ncrack) and iendcrackbou(1..ncrack).

-- 6. A local coordinate system in each node of the crack front is created and stored in fields xt(3,nfront), xn(3,nstep,nfront) and xa(3,nstep,nfront).
-This is done in routine createlocalsys.f. - The field xt is the local normalized tangent t_i to the crack front (i is the nodal position). - The field xn points to the largest principal stress direction n{ij} , where j is the step number.
-Subsequently, it is adjusted by $n{ij} = n{ij}$ -
+- 6. A local coordinate system in each node of the crack front is created and stored in fields xt(3,nfront), xn(3,nfront) and xa(3,nfront).
+This is done in routine createlocal sys.f.
+It consists of: - A local normalized tangent t_i (field xt) to the crack front (i is the nodal position).

-Figure 191: Fields for the front characteristics
+Figure 193: Fields for the front characteristics

-Figure 192: Fields for the crack characteristics
+Figure 194: Fields for the crack characteristics